rjlaughlin/sql-challenge/README.md

 # sql-challenge

 ## Overview
 This project analyzes employee data from Pewlett Hackard during the 1980s and 1990s.
-Using six CSV files, the analysis aims to uncover insights into the workforce and their roles by performing data modeling, data engineering, and data analysis with **SQL**
+Using six CSV files, the analysis aims to uncover insights into the workforce and their roles by performing data modeling, data engineering, and data analysis with **SQL**.

 ## Features